-Description: Encourage the provision of TDM strategies and tactics at employer sites, transportation facilities, recreational facilities, entertainment venues, shopping centers and other locations.
-Provide information and services that help existing and relocating employers with employee commutation choices.
-Encourage the adoption of strategies and tactics that help employers earn Smart Workplace designation.
+Description: Encourage the provision of TDM strategies and services employers, transportation facilities, recreational facilities, entertainment venues, shopping centers and other high travel locations.
+Provide information and services to help existing and relocating employers with employee commutation choices.
 Provide strategies, tactics and incentives that help reduce mid-day travel activities from work sites.
-Keep records of outreach related activities including contacts made, and the type and amount of services resulting from interaction with the TMA and/or provided by the TMA.
-Facilitate outreach to the business community if and when requested by NJTPA.
+Keep records of outreach related activities including contacts made, the type and amount of services resulting from interaction with the TMA, or services provided directly by the TMA.
+Serve as the liaison between employers and the NJTPA in order to facilitate outreach to the business community.